sydasif/ansible-cbt-lab/docs/source/14_VyOS/02_installation.md

 ## Installing VyOS

 The installation process in GNS3 is straightforward but can be lengthy.
-For a detailed step-by-step guide, refer to the [Running on GNS3 Blog](https://docs.vyos.io/en/equuleus/installation/virtual/gns3.html).
+For a detailed step-by-step guide, refer to the [Running on GNS3](https://docs.vyos.io/en/equuleus/installation/virtual/gns3.html) blog.

 ## Post-Installation Configuration